Lucretia Garfield: Early life

 Lucretia "Crete" Rudolph was born in Garrettsville, Ohio, on April 19, 1832.
 She was the daughter of carpenter Zebulon Rudolph and Arabella Mason Rudolph, the first of four children.
 She was raised as a member of the Disciples of Christ.
 Rudolph was often in poor health as a child, suffering from respiratory issues.
 Spending long periods of time bedridden as a child, she developed a love for reading.
 Her family was reserved, with very few outward shows of affection.

 Rudolph learned household skills from her mother, such as cleaning and cooking, as was common for girls at the time.
 Her parents also decided to have her receive a formal education, which was less common, and she attended the town's grammar school.
 She then attended the Geauga Seminary in Chester Township, Ohio, at the same time as James A. Garfield.
 Her father co-founded the Western Reserve Eclectic Institute (now Hiram College), and she began attending the school in 1850.
 Here she pursued her interest in literature, starting a literary group and contributing to a school magazine.
-James attended the school as well, and he also took on a teaching position, becoming one of Rudolph's teachers.
+Garfield attended the school as well, and he also took on a teaching position, becoming one of Rudolph's teachers.
 Rudolph expressed beliefs that women were capable of their own achievements in society and that they should receive equal pay in employment, though she abandoned these beliefs after leaving college.

 Rudolph and Garfield began a personal correspondence in November 1853, and they agreed to marry in early 1854.
 They began a courtship by letter when Garfield moved away to attend Williams College.
 Garfield first noticed her for her intelligence, though he discouraged her from overexerting herself in her studies.
 Rudolph became a teacher, instructing classes in Cleveland and Ravenna, Ohio.
 The strength of their relationship fluctuated over the following years, as Garfield lamented Rudolph's reserved demeanor.
 At one point, Garfield began a relationship with another woman, Rebecca Selleck, while he attended Williams College.
 Only after returning home and being allowed to read Rudolph's diary did Garfield realize the extent of her commitment.